AsifMian/How-To/README.md

 # 2.move to that folder
 # 3.Run "composer update" command
 #  4.rename .env.Example To .env
-#  5.and Add your database credentials i.e db name ,password etc
+#  5.and Add your database credentials i.e db name ,password etc in .env file
    Then Run
   # php artisan key:generate
   Then run